Thambi Ramaiah

 Thambi Ramaiah is an Indian actor, director and comedian who works in the Tamil film industry.
-He has also worked occasionally as a lyricist.
+He has also worked occasionally as a music director and lyricist.
 He directed three films, Manu Needhi (2000), Indiralohathil Na Azhagappan (2008) and Maniyaar Kudumbam (2018).
 He has won one National Film Award, two SIIMA Awards, two Tamil Nadu State Film Award and one Filmfare Award South in his career.